CaitlinSwickard/Really-Good-Fake-Store/readme.md

 Our project is a mock e-commerce store called Really Good Fake Store.
 E-commerce websites make up about 10% of the internet.
 Our goal was to be able to build this mock store with our current coding skills to mock something similar to what we might see on a real job.

 Future development for this project would be:
-* Adding a wishlist seperate from the cart function.
+* Adding a wishlist function.
 * Developing a check out function.
 * Creating an algorithm that will show product recommends based off of items the user has looked at.